microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 ### Add peripherals to the project

-Add HLVD and EUSART2 peripherals to the project from Device Resources → Drivers.
+Add HLVD and UART2 peripherals to the project.
+Make sure to add peripherals present under **Drivers** dropdown menu in **Device Resources** tab.

 ![peripherals](images/peripherals.png)